Why do we need a DNA?

 If you choose in the future to check out other opportunities outside of Hola, we will always welcome you back as we've done in the past.

-Hola developer Veterans are typically not let go from Hola (in the past 7 years this has never happened).
+Hola developer Veterans are typically not let go from Hola.

 Open knowledge facilitates free information exchange, allowing us to learn from each other and make smarter decisions.
 We share all information within our team, as well as in our ecosystem (customers, partners, market) - unless there is a compelling reason not to.

-Try to avoid adding BCC (blind copy) recipients - in mostly a sign of non-transparency.
+Try to avoid adding BCC (blind copy) recipients - it is usually a sign of non-transparency.

 We each provide clear information on areas of responsibility and expertise, our current tasks and activities.
 We do so, to allow anyone to get the full 'raw data' and to be able to question our decisions and actions in our area.